 We have sent a letter to our public sector partners to find out what action they are taking to reduce carbon emissions in the borough.
 We will be writing to more partners soon.

-London Councils is leading work to develop collaborative projects between London Boroughs to tackle climate change and respond to the declared climate emergency.
+London Councils is leading work to develop collaborative projects between London Boroughs to tackle climate change and respond to the declared climate and ecological emergency.
 This includes a series of joint projects which Sutton will be part of.